UnMoutonPerdu/chicken/README.md

 # Chicken

 A compiler from Chicken to a certain ByteCode of a certain VM.

-> I don't really know why I did this to myself, actually...
+## Commands

-Basic command to setup your repo :
+Basic command to setup your repo:
 ```
 make clean && make depend && make
 ```

-Once you've done this, just enter :
+Then run the compiler using:
 ```
 ./ckc "name_of_your_chicken_file"
 ```

-And then :
+And then the interpreter:
 ```
 ./ckrun a.out
 ```

-Now you can ask yourself why you did all this ...